JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 **look around at the code**

 **add an examplecontrollerclass**
-using vim, emax or nano add type in the code in ExampleController.java class or you can avoid typing the code by using the following command
+using vim, emax or nano add type in the code in ExampleController.java file or you can avoid typing the code by using the following command to copy it into your environment.
 ```
 curl https://raw.githubusercontent.com/JohnFunk-Pivotal/CloudBrews-SpringBoot/master/ExampleController.java -o src/main/java/com/example/ExampleController.java
 ```